rginsberg549/markdown-generator-v1/README.md

 5.[Questions](#questions)

 ### INSTALLATION <a href=#installation></a>
-Once you download the repo, you will need to change into your working director and run node index.js
+Once you download the repo, you will need to change into your working directory and run node index.js

 ### USAGE <a href=#usage></a>
 Use this produce a README file for your project